aapongpak/aapongpak/README.md

 - 👀 I’m interested in Data Science and Data Engineering
 - 🌱 I’m currently learning Data Science and Data Engineering
 - 📫 How to reach me aa.pongpak@gmail.com
-- ⚡ Fun fact: I trying my best to be in the tech industry

 <!---
 aapongpak/aapongpak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.